Cleared for Transfer, Still Detained

 In 2010, a joint task force consisting of representatives of the Departments of Justice, Defense, State, and Homeland Security, as well as the Office of the Director of National Intelligence and the Joint Chiefs of Staff determined that Toffiq did not pose a national security risk, and cleared him for “conditional detention,” which means that he could not be sent back to Yemen at that time because the security environment in Yemen made it unsafe to do so.
 However, he can be transferred to third countries in the meantime, or returned to Yemen in the future if the moratorium on transfers to Yemen were lifted and other security measures were put in place.

-Despite the unfathomable circumstances he has faced over the past approximately 13 years, Toffiq’s attorneys say he remains good-humored and friendly.
+Despite the unfathomable circumstances he has faced over the past two decades, Toffiq’s attorneys say he remains good-humored and friendly.
 He has a colorful personality, likes to joke around, and is an avid fan of European soccer.
 While in detention at Guantánamo Bay, he has taken it upon himself to learn English and Spanish.

 Amnesty International has launched a global campaign to encourage his transfer away from Guantanamo.
 Help take action at the links below.